-Because we’d settled on Bermondsey Street, the housing stock is predominantly converted warehouses.
+Because we’d settled on Bermondsey Street, the housing stock is predominantly warehouse building conversions.
 The area was historically known for its leather making tanneries.
 Today, those beautiful buildings are fabulous flats.
-We decided that perhaps a two-bedroom, two-bathroom apartment would actually be a better choice for us than an entire house.
-It did mean saying goodbye to a gorgeous garden but because we walk a lot, that was okay.
+We decided that perhaps a two-bedroom, two-bathroom apartment would be a better choice for us than an entire house.
+It did mean saying goodbye to a gorgeous garden, but because we walk a lot, that was okay.

 My Refurbished Apartment Open Plan Living Space